magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 step by step, but it is not something you'd like to repeat again and again after any project change.

-From a build tool as `boot` you would expect something like the `lein install` command we used in the [previous tutorial][1]: enter `task-options!`.
+From a build tool such as `boot` you would expect something like the `lein install` command we used in the [previous tutorial][1]: enter `task-options!`.